arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 restrictions.

 * A &lt;transfer&gt; always acts on the entire group.
-This is required to ensure that the variant group is always registered by the same registrant.
+This is required to ensure that the variant group is always registered by the same registrant and handled via the same registrar.

 * The &lt;delete&gt; of the Primary Domain always deletes the entire group.
 This is required to support the option where the Primary Domain establishes the rules or